Cleveland State University College of Law

 ⇒ 3+3 Bachelor's/Law Accelerated Degree Program

-CSU Cleveland-Marshall partners with several select colleges and universities to offer students the opportunity to earn their law degree more quickly through an officially-sanctioned joint 3+3 Bachelor’s/Law Accelerated Degree Program.
+CSU College of Law partners with several select colleges and universities to offer students the opportunity to earn their law degree more quickly through an officially-sanctioned joint 3+3 Bachelor’s/Law Accelerated Degree Program.
 By enrolling in a 3+3 program, students will have the opportunity to complete both bachelor’s and law degrees in just six years instead of the traditional seven years necessary to complete four years of undergraduate studies and three years of law school.
-The senior year of a student’s undergraduate studies will coincide with their first year at CSU Cleveland-Marshall, allowing participants to earn their undergraduate degree from after their first year of law school studies.
+The senior year of a student’s undergraduate studies will coincide with their first year at CSU College of Law, allowing participants to earn their undergraduate degree after their first year of law school studies.
 Our partner 3+3 schools are listed on our website.

 ⇒ Dual Degree Program